On the minimum bisection of random $3$-regular graphs: Introduction

-\textbf{Organization of the paper.} In Section~\ref{section PR} we introduce basic concepts and lemmas used in the proof of the lower bound.
-In Section~\ref{section 2} we describe a few forbidden subgraphs that cannot appear in a minimal bisection of random $3-$regular graphs, ending with a characterization of two types of minimal bisections.
-In Section~\ref{section 3} we compute the number of minimal bisections of type one.
-In Section~\ref{section 4} we do the same for minimal bisections of type two, this time with an additional regrouping with respect to the underlying $3-$regular graph they originate from.
+In Section~\ref{section PR} we introduce basic concepts and lemmas used in the proof of the lower bound.
+In Section~\ref{section 2} we describe several forbidden subgraphs that do not appear in a minimum bisection of a typical 3-regular graph, ending with a characterization of two types of candidates for a minimum bisection.
+In Section~\ref{section 3} we compute the expected number of minimum bisections of type one.
+In Section~\ref{section 4} we do the same for minimum bisections of type two, this time with an additional regrouping with respect to the underlying 3-regular graph they originate from.
 Section~\ref{section 6} is devoted to the proof of the upper bound.